 FAQ

-What should I verify before acting on this guide?
+What should I verify before applying, funding, or spending?

-Keep the official page screenshot, application or KYC status, card transaction, funding transaction, cashback or points entry, timestamp, currency, amount, and any TXID or statement number.
-This makes support requests and later tax review easier.
+Keep the official page screenshot, application or KYC status, funding transaction, card statement, fee row, cashback or points entry, timestamp, currency, amount, and any TXID or statement number.
+Store them by month so support checks and later tax review are easier.

 Official sources checked